 Non-tech gift idea for Fortnite-prone teens: a wand of red-hot metal

 Kids can’t not get creative adorning the ligneous shapes in T.S.
 Shure Woodburning Creations Kit.
 Even the box is burnable!
 Sure, they could possibly singe a finger, but the kit is rated 13 and older.
 Oh, alright.
 If you’re gonna get nervous, buy leather gloves to go with.

 Enjoy right along with them: a genuine sack of coal

 This is no punishment.
 Who knew you could make beautiful crystals out of coal briquettes, but here are the directions.
 To make the experiment work, you also need a bottle of the laundry agent, bluing.
 This activity teaches your child hands-on lessons in chemistry and earth science—plus how smart and fun mom or dad can be.

-Kids are in dire need of 3-D, 360-degree full-sensory play, as well as your undivided attention.
+Besides needing 3-D, 360-degree full-sensory play, kids crave your undivided attention.
 To fulfill those wishes, print out fill-in-the-blank coupons (thanks, NewDream.org!) and create your own fun, like a family kayak (or camping or sledding) adventure.

 Little ones don’t hold much sway in household decision-making, so love redeeming coupons such as:

 - Let me stay up 15 minutes past bedtime

 When the holidays are over, continue your tech-management momentum with this free downloadable Durable Family Pledge.
 Family members choose five life-balance habits to try over 4-week period.
 Long enough that they just might stick.